Home » Blog » Kuthampully Saree Weaving Village: A Handloom Tradition of Kerala

 If you are driving to Kuthampully, do not stop until you reach Sri Ramalinga Sowdeshvari Amman Temple.
 This is just after the Co-Operative Society and at the last bus-stop in Kuthampully.
 You can approach anybody here to direct you to the homes of the weavers.

-Declining Demand: With changing fashion trends and the rise of ready-made garments, there has been a decline in the demand for traditional handloom sarees like Kuthampully sarees.
-The younger generation often prefers modern clothing styles, which has led to a decrease in the market for these handwoven textiles.
+One of the biggest issues they shared with me is the declining demand for Kuthampully sarees.
+With changing fashion trends and the rise of ready-made garments, the market for traditional handloom sarees like Kuthampully has shrunk.
+The younger generation often prefers modern clothing styles, leading to a noticeable decrease in demand for these beautiful, handwoven textiles.

-Economic Hardships: Weaving is a labor-intensive process that requires significant time and effort.
-However, the income earned by the weavers is often inadequate to sustain their families.
-Many weavers struggle with financial hardships and live in poverty, making it difficult for them to continue their craft.
+I also learned about the economic hardships many of these weavers face.
+Weaving is a labor-intensive process that demands significant time and effort, but the income earned is often insufficient to support their families.
+Many weavers live in poverty, making it challenging for them to continue practicing their craft, even though it’s their passion and heritage.

-Addressing these crises requires collective efforts from various stakeholders, including government support, marketing initiatives, access to credit and resources, and raising awareness about the significance of traditional handloom textiles.
-By recognizing the challenges faced by Kuthampully saree weavers and actively working towards their preservation and promotion, we can help sustain this invaluable cultural heritage for future generations.
+Addressing these crises requires collective efforts from various stakeholders.
+Government support, marketing initiatives, improved access to credit and resources, and raising awareness about the significance of traditional handloom textiles are crucial.
+By recognizing the challenges faced by Kuthampully saree weavers and actively working toward their preservation and promotion, we can help sustain this invaluable cultural heritage for future generations.

 Way Forward for Kuthampully Saree-Weaving Community